Aboriginal Private Rental Assistance Program (APRAP)

-The Aboriginal Private Rental Assistance Program (APRAP) provides holistic support to Aboriginal and Torres Strait Islander households experiencing or at risk of homelessness.
+The Aboriginal Private Rental Assistance Program provides holistic support to Aboriginal and Torres Strait Islander households experiencing or at risk of homelessness.
 The Victorian Aboriginal Housing and Homelessness Framework; Mana-ana worn-tyeen maar-takoort was officially launched on 26 February 2020 at Parliament House.

 Some of the issues highlighted in the framework include: